SYS-Labs/rollux-tutorial/cross-dom-bridge-erc20/README.md

 1. Copy `.env.example` to `.env` and edit it:

-   1. Set `MNEMONIC` to point to an account that has ETH on the Goerli test network and the Optimism Goerli test network.
+   1. Set `MNEMONIC` to point to an account that has TSYS on the Syscoin Tanenbaum test network and the Rollux Tanenbaum test network.
-   1. Set `GOERLI_ALCHEMY_KEY` to the key for the Goerli app.
+   1. Set `L1_ANKR_API_KEY` to the authentication key for the RPC provider for Syscoin Tanenbaum.
-   1. Set `OPTIMISM_GOERLI_ALCHEMY_KEY` to the key for the Optimistic Goerli app
+   1. Set `L2_ANKR_API_KEY` to the authentication key for the RPC provider for Rollux Tanenbaum.

    [This faucet gives SYS on the Syscoin Tanenbaum network](https://faucet.syscoin.org/).
 [This faucet gives SYS on the Rollux Tanenbaum network](https://sysdomains.xyz/rollux-faucet).